aws-samples/generative-ai-cdk-constructs-samples/samples/speech-to-speech/README.md

 ## Usage

-1. Go to the application URL - `https://$CLOUDFRONT_URL/` (CloudFront domain from CDK outputs)
+1. Open your browser and go to the application URL (CloudFront domain from CDK outputs) previously recovered.
-2. Click on "Speech to Speech" in the navigation menu.
+2. Click on "Speech to Speech" in the sidebar navigation menu.
 3. Click the "Start Streaming" button.
 When prompted, allow access to your microphone.
 4. Begin speaking - you should see your speech being transcribed in real-time on the UI
 5. The assistant will automatically process your message and respond through speech